sitegeist/Sitegeist.LostInTranslation/README.md

 ## Eel Helper

-The package also provides two Eel helper to translate texts in Fusion.
+The package also provides two Eel Helper to translate texts in Fusion.

 **:warning: Every one of these Eel helpers make an individual request to DeepL.** Thus having many of them on one page can significantly slow down the performance for if the page is uncached.
-:bulb: It is recommended to enable the [translation cache](#translation-cache).
+:bulb: Only use while the [translation cache](#translation-cache) is enabled!

 To translate a single text you can use: